Deagle0422/p4p_compendium/README.md

 # Py-Simulator — Digital Twin–Driven Factory Simulation

-This folder contains the Python-based simulation framework that models and evaluates a **digital-twin production line** for intelligent scheduling, fault recovery, and reinforcement learning (RL)–based optimization.
+This folder contains the Python-based simulation framework that models and evaluates a **digital-twin production line** for intelligent scheduling, fault recovery, and reinforcement learning (RL).
-It is part of the project **“Digital Twins and Machine Learning in Industrial Automation Systems Control.”**

 ---